khetansarvesh/NLP/README.md

 Now we finetune the LLM so that it can do tool / function calling, more on this [here](https://huggingface.co/learn/agents-course/en/bonus-unit1/introduction).

 # LLM Agents
+There are many good frameworks but some of the good ones are Langraph and Autogen (supports communication between llms)